 Our Midway Park is a progression park and designed for all abilities.
 With beginner to intermediate features and a wide variety of sliding surfaces to choose from it is a great place to learn new tricks and hone your park skills.
 Choose your line carefully and be sure to inspect all elements before launching them.
 Scope your landings and use a spotter when necessary.
 The Midway is open for night skiing and riding.

-Cranmore has four terrain parks – the Matinee, Director’s Cut, the Reel and Double Feature.
+Cranmore has four terrain parks.
 Each park has its own unique features and level of difficulty, so there is something for every skier or rider.

 Gunstock boasts three terrian parks!
 Blundersmoke Park, located under the Pistol Chair Lift, is 12 acres of pure park goodness.
 It's the largest night park in NH!